sstobiec/10x-cards/README.md

 - `npm run format`: Formats the code using Prettier.
 - `npm run test`: Runs unit and integration tests with Vitest.
 - `npm run test:e2e`: Runs end-to-end tests with Playwright.

+## Deployments & Releases

+The application is hosted on **Cloudflare Pages**, leveraging its edge network for high performance and low latency.

+### Deployment Strategy

+- **Hosting Platform**: Cloudflare Pages
+- **Framework Adapter**: `@astrojs/cloudflare`
+- **Build Command**: `npm run build`
+- **Output Directory**: `dist`

+### CI/CD Pipeline

+Deployments are automated via **GitHub Actions** and **Cloudflare Pages** integration:

+1.  **Preview Environments**: Every Pull Request automatically deploys a preview version of the application.
+This allows for testing changes in a production-like environment before merging.
+2.  **Production Deployment**: Merges to the `main` branch automatically trigger a deployment to the production environment.

+### Infrastructure Decisions

+We chose Cloudflare Pages for the following reasons:

+-   **Edge Network**: Global distribution ensures fast load times for users worldwide.
+-   **Cost Efficiency**: Generous free tier and affordable paid plans suitable for a growing startup.
+-   **Performance**: Native support for Astro via the `@astrojs/cloudflare` adapter.
+-   **Scalability**: Capable of handling high traffic without complex infrastructure management.

+For more details on the analysis and selection process, refer to the project documentation.

 ## Project Scope